 - SC5: Climate Action, Environment, Resource Efficiency and Raw Materials - external link (€1·3 billion)

-There is a greater emphasis on impact, requiring impact statements, and more emphasis on innovation, supporting all stages in the research and innovation chain including non-technological and social innovation and activities closer to the market.
-Proposals may also bring together different disciplines, sectors and actors to tackle specific challenges; eg scientists, industry, SMEs, societal partners and end-users.
+Compared to previous framework programmes, there is a greater emphasis on impact, requiring impact statements, and more emphasis on innovation, supporting all stages in the research and innovation chain including non-technological and social innovation and activities closer to the market.
+Proposals may also bring together different disciplines, sectors and actors to tackle specific challenges; for example scientists, industry, small and medium-sized enterprises, societal partners and end users.

 Funding opportunities under Horizon 2020 are generally set out in multiannual work programmes.
-These are developed in consultation with stakeholders including the Horizon 2020 Advisory Groups - external link, Expert Groups - external link, Joint Programming Initiatives (JPIs) - external link - and the programme committee for each challenge.
+These are developed in consultation with stakeholders, including the Horizon 2020 advisory groups - external link, expert groups - external link, Joint Programming Initiatives and the programme committee for each challenge.

 The work programmes are prepared by the European Commission within the framework provided by the Horizon 2020 legislation and through a strategic programming process integrating EU policy objectives in the priority setting.